WSTE-DT: Teleluz (1979–1987)

-SuperSiete / Teleisla (1987–present)
+SuperSiete (1987–2009)

 Financial troubles forced Muñiz to sell the station to Malrite Communications Group for $1.3 million in 1985.
 In 1987, the station was rebranded as SuperSiete, and on February 18, 1987, the station changed its call letters to WSTE.
+The sale process included an agreement where Pedro Muñiz assured that the employees retained their work spaces and was completed at a final investment of $6 million.
+The station's transmitters were rearranged to cover the entire island, with the Cerro Maravilla facility being moved to Ponce and another being placed between Añasco and Rincón, with the new structure being inaugurated on February 22, 1987.

 The station experienced limited success at the time using colorful motion graphics and a new logo as well as major advertising in newspapers, and televising popular American sitcoms of the time, such as The Fresh Prince of Bel-Air and The Simpsons, along with major Hollywood movies.
 It also was acknowledged for its children's show El Show de Burbujita y Bolillo, produced by Milly Cangiano, and its Saturday morning cartoons.
 Around this time, one of Puerto Rico's longest-running shows, No te Duermas with Antonio Sánchez El Gangster, began airing on channel 7 as well.
 WSTE also produced a successful game show, La Hora de Oro with Hector Marcano and Sánchez, and two family-oriented sitcoms, Maripili and El Cuartel de la Risa.
 SuperSiete also broadcast five daily news segments named Noticapsulas (literal translation: news capsules) anchored by Doris Torres.

 In 1991, Malrite bought WLII-TV and WSUR-TV and sold WSTE to Siete Grande Television, Inc., owned by Florida entrepreneur Jerry Hartman.
 WSTE was then branded as "El Nuevo SuperSiete" ("The New SuperSeven").
 During the 1990s, WSTE was rebranded as "Tele-Isla" during prime time hours.
-Due to the failure of the new programming, and the lack of full island coverage by WLII at the time, WSTE began re-broadcasting WLII's prime time programming mainly for the western and central areas of Puerto Rico.
+Due to the failure of the new programming, and the lack of full island coverage by WLII at the time, WSTE began rebroadcasting WLII's prime time programming mainly for the western and central areas of Puerto Rico.

 In 1995, WLII entered into an affiliation agreement with WORA-TV.
 This created a conflict with the FCC, as WLII's programming was being rebroadcast by two different stations across the island; WLII and WSTE in the north, WSUR-TV and WSTE in the south, and WSTE, WNJX-TV and WORA-TV in the west.
 During this time, the channel proudly showed its coverage channels on its "ident", as 11-9-7-5-22.
 After admonishment by the FCC, WLII dropped WSTE and WNJX-TV coverage.

-After that point (sometime in 1995) and to this day, the station mostly airs infomercials and locally-produced advertisements for car dealerships.
-The station aired horse racing from Hipodromo Camarero from 2013 to 2020.

 On March 23, 2007, Siete Grande Television, Inc. announced it would sell WSTE to Univision Communications.
 The sale was approved by the FCC on October 11, 2007.
 On June 23, 2009, the station's call letters were revised to WSTE-DT.